-2. For worker's compensation patients, physicians may not provide or bill for physical therapy services without employing a licensed therapist to evaluate and supervise treatments.
+2. For workers' compensation patients, physicians may not provide or bill for physical therapy services without employing a licensed therapist to evaluate and supervise treatments.

-3. Therapy treatments may be provided by licensed therapy assistants as directed by the licensed therapist or by therapy aides under supervision of the licensed therapist.
+3. Therapy treatments may be provided by licensed therapy assistants \\ as directed by the licensed therapist.
+Therapy aides may assist under direct supervision of the licensed therapist.